 Regular readers of this blog might remember Roman Diaz – I have featured several of his designs before: the Hippocampus, the Secretary Bird, the Vixen, and the North American Cardinal.
 Like these other Diaz models, there’s a real sense of character to this model.
 It’s complex, but the level of detail is there not to slavishly create realism, but to build that character.
 One of the challenges in origami design is how to achieve a balance between detail and simplicity effectively.
 Roman Diaz is an absolute master at it and this origami Crane is one of his best.

 Folding the Advanced Origami Crane

 Getting the paper right is critical for this origami Crane.
 I’ve made it from several different types of paper and colours and although the model always looks good, in the end I always come back to Diaz’s recommendation.
 He suggests paper that is thin and almost translucent.
 His preference is for ‘Sirgo paper’ – a single sheet of tissue paper that has been coated with PVA glue.
 I’d suggest starting with some tissue foil the first time, before moving onto the Sirgo paper for the final model.
 The Origami Shop has some good alternatives to using Sirgo paper.
 These include Tant , or Glassine, as in the picture above.
-Both of these papers are available from origami-shop.com.

 It’s a high-intermediate level model, derived from a waterbomb base.
 Take the time to make sure that the paper is exactly square and fold accurately.
 This will pay off when it comes to the steps that form the legs and tail feathers.
 If it’s not folded accurately the crane will either have a messy tail or fat feet.